browserengineering/book/book/scheduling-and-threading.md

 style, layout, paint, raster and draw.

 But of course, there is more to web pages than just running the rendering pipeline.
-There is keyboard/mouse/touch input, scrolling, interacting with browser chrome, submitting forms, executing scripts, loading things off the network, and so on.
+There is user input, scrolling, interacting with browser chrome, submitting forms, executing scripts, loading things off the network, and so on.
 All of these *tasks* currently run on the main *event loop*; since it has only one such loop, the browser is generally single-threaded.

 In this chapter we'll see how to reason more deeply about the main event loop, generalizing to multiple event loops, types of tasks, and task queues.
 We'll